India: Farmers block roads, rail tracks in nationwide protest | DW | 27.09.2021

 Indian farmer unions launched a nationwide protest on Monday to mark one year since the parliament passed three contentious farm laws that they say threaten their livelihood.

-The 10-hour protest began early morning with tens of the thousand of farmers blocking state and national highways as well as train tracks, effectively bringing road and rail traffic to a halt.
+The 10-hour protest began early in the morning with tens of the thousand of farmers blocking state and national highways as well as train tracks, effectively bringing road and rail traffic to a halt.

 The demonstrators, however, insisted that emergency services will not be affected.